Krishnendu409/pwn.college-krishnendu/Pondering PATH.md

 ### My solve

-Set `PATH` to a directory provided by the challenge that contains the expected helper `win`.
-Running the harness caused it to locate `win` there and print the flag.
+Temporarily pointed `PATH` at `/challenge/more_commands` so the harness found the expected `win` helper and executed it.

 ### What I learned

-Temporarily overriding `PATH` changes command resolution order and can redirect a program to use alternative binaries in controlled dirs.
+Overriding `PATH` lets you choose which binaries a script will run.
+Use it to control execution in a sandboxed environment.

 ---

 # finding-commands

-type: locate a command with `which`, inspect its directory, and read associated files
+type: locate a binary with `which`, inspect its directory, and read nearby files

 ## My solve